libriscv/rvscript/README.md

 RVScript is a game engine oriented scripting system backed by a [low latency RISC-V emulator](https://github.com/fwsGonzo/libriscv).
 By using a fast virtual machine with low call overhead and memory usage, combined with modern programming techniques we can have a type-safe and memory-safe script that is able to call billions of functions within a limited frame budget.

+This project aims to change how scripting is done in game engines.
+Lua, LuaJIT and even Luau have fairly substantial overheads when calling into the script, especially when many arguments are involved.
+The same is true for some WebAssembly emulators that I have measured, eg. wasmtime.
+As a result, script functions are thought of as expensive to call often, and that changes thinking and design in projects accordingly.
+RVScript makes the game script ultra-low latency, so that even automation games where interactions between complex machinery requires billions of guest function calls, can still be achieved with RVScript.

+## Demonstration

+This repository is built as a demonstration on how you could use advanced techniques to speed up and blur the lines between native and emulated modern C++.
+The main function is in [engine/src](engine/src/main.cpp).

+All the host-side code is in the engine folder, and is written as if it was running inside a game engine.

 The guest environment is modern C++20 using a GNU RISC-V compiler with RTTI and exceptions enabled.
 Several CRT functions have been implemented as system calls, and will have native performance.
 There is also Nim support and some example code.

 The example programs have some basic example timers and threads, as well as multiple machines to call into and between.
-The repository is a starting point for anyone who wants to try to use this in their game engine.

-## Demonstration

-This repository is built as an example on how you could use advanced techniques to speed up and blur the lines between native and emulated modern C++.
-The main function is in [engine/src](engine/src/main.cpp).

-All the host-side code is in the engine folder, and is written as if it was running inside a game engine.

 ## Getting started